rendro/cajal/README.markdown

 	}

 Inside the animation function you can access the cajal instance the animation is running using `this`.
 That makes an animation independent from the canvas it is called on and you can reuse your animation functions on different canvas elements.
-This function can be triggered to start or stop by calling the function `trigger(animation, [duration])` and `stop(animation)`.
+This function can be triggered to start or stop by calling the function `startAnimation(animation, [duration])` and `stopAnimation(animation)`.
 The animation parameter in both functions is the animation function that we created.

-	//trigger the foo animation and set the lifetime to 500 frames c.trigger(foo, 500);
+	//start the foo animation and set the lifetime to 500 frames c.startAnimation(foo, 500);

 Now this function is called every frame (default framerate is set to 30) and after 500 calls/frames it will be stopped.
 The `duration` parameter is optional and leaving it blank will run the animation until you stop it manually.